astronomer/docs/software/faq.md

 ### How can we turn on SSL and use our own CA?

 Astronomer Software uses the Secure Sockets Layer (SSL) encryption protocol by default.
-During installation, a wildcard certificate for the base domain must be provided.
+During installation, you must provide either a wildcard certificate or a certificate for the following domains:

+- `BASEDOMAIN`
+- `app.BASEDOMAIN`
+- `deployments.BASEDOMAIN`
+- `registry.BASEDOMAIN`
+- `houston.BASEDOMAIN`
+- `grafana.BASEDOMAIN`
+- `kibana.BASEDOMAIN`
+- `install.BASEDOMAIN`
+- `alertmanager.BASEDOMAIN`
+- `prometheus.BASEDOMAIN`

 ## External monitoring